paypal/InnerSourceCommons/events/isc-fall-2018-speakers.md

 <div style="clear:both;"></div>

-<b>Check again soon to see more speaker announcements.
-We are in the process of confirming speakers, so this page will be updated frequently throughout August.</b>
+<b><em>Check again soon to see more speaker announcements.
+We are in the process of confirming speakers, so this page will be updated frequently throughout August.</em></b>

 ### Keynote Speakers